teddykoker/blog/_posts/2020-02-25-nlp-from-scratch-annotated-attention.md

 The next two sections of this post will consist of portions of the paper *Effective Approaches to Attention-based Neural Machine Translation* ([Luong et al., 2015](https://arxiv.org/abs/1508.04025)) along with my own comments and code in blockquotes.

-> Before continuing, it is important to have an understanding of LSTM netoworks.
+> Before continuing, it is important to have an understanding of LSTM networks.
 [Here](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) is a great resource.
-The format of this post was inspired [The Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html).
+The format of this post was inspired by [The Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html).

 ```python